-Natural Science programs reflect the mission of St. Edward's University and provide in-depth knowledge of scientific fields while taking into consideration broader aspects of the liberal art education.
-Our curriculum places a strong emphasis on collaborative, hands-on learning.
+Our curriculum also places a strong emphasis on collaborative, hands-on learning.
 Classwork and research are conducted in world-class classrooms, labs, and in the Wild Basin Creative Research Center.
+We formed the Institute for Interdisciplinary Science (i4), an educational and professional framework that aids in building cross-sector partnerships and interdisciplinary collaborations through funding mechanisms for NSCI faculty and students.
 In addition, study abroad opportunities have been integrated into our programs so students can explore the world without extending their degree completion timelines.

 St. Edward’s Wild Basin Wilderness Preserve serves as an interdisciplinary research lab and a hands-on learning center for students.
 Wild Basin extends over 227 acres within the Balcones Canyonlands Preserve system with hiking trails, volunteer opportunities and events open to the public.

-The Senior Seminar Symposium gives Natural Sciences students an opportunity to present their research at the end of the academic year.
-Students graduating with degrees in Biology, Biochemistry, Bioinformatics, Chemistry, Computer Science, Computer Information Science, or Math are encouraged to participate.
+The Senior Seminar Symposium, an annual event dating back to 1993, gives Natural Sciences senior students an opportunity to present their research at the end of the academic year.
+Students graduating with degrees in Biological Sciences, Computer Science, or Mathematics are encouraged to participate.